 Is South Africa still being persecuted for its torrid past?
 The Cape Wineland region features some of the best vineyards you've never heard of.
 The Kruger National Park homes the Big 5 and the Small 400 (bird species), yet the safari of the Serengeti are the first to tip most tongues.

-For me, the greatest unsung hero of South African tourism, is its railway.
-One exhilarating route stretches 869 miles from the supposed white-city, Cape Town to urban South Africa’s
+For me, the greatest unsung hero of South African tourism is its railway.
+One exhilarating route stretches 869 miles from Cape Town to Johannesburg.
+A historic journey, filling 26 hours with the arid plains of the eponymous Karoo desert, and the lush foothills of the

 South Africa’s railway network is a residue of crusty colonial